playframework/playframework/documentation/manual/releases/release27/migration27/JavaHttpContextMigration27.md

 ### `Action.call(Context)` deprecated

-If you are using [[action composition|JavaActionsComposition]] you have to update your actions to not use `Http.Context` anymore:
+If you are using [[action composition|JavaActionsComposition]] you have to update your actions to avoid `Http.Context`.

 #### Before